 The police car was parked in front of the Ogino home.
 Chihiro went missing.
 She never came home the night before.
-They went to see at the convenient store she was working at to find it closed.
+They went to check at the convenient store she used to work, only to find it closed.
 Permanently.
 The place could be seen totally empty inside from the windows.
 The door was condemned.
 None of her friends knew where she went.

 Then the letters came.
 Each of her friends and her parents got one.
 It all resumed to this: I'm going away, I love you all and shall miss you.
 Don't worry about me, I've got a place to stay.
 Don't come looking for me.
 Maybe I'll come back to visit some day.
 Maybe.

 The police searched as much as they could.
-The sad truth was: there was missing children every day.
+The sad truth was: there were missing children every day.
 Her parents lost their only child, never knowing what they did wrong.
-Try to explain them it was totally out of their power to begin with.
+Try to explain any parent that it was totally out of their power to begin with.

-Chihiro took the train, and walked.
-She bought a simple yukata.
-The kind you can work well in it.
+Chihiro took the train and walked.
+She bought a simple yukata the kind you can work well in.
 She arrived at a riverbank.
 She took off her shoes, having learned her lesson, and put her feet in the Kohaku River.
-She walked a little, going knee deep in the water.
+She walked a little, going knee-deep in the water.

 She walked back to the train station and got as close as she could remember of the Theme Park.
 She went down the forest path and crossed the tunnel made of stone.
-The green grass field was as lush as she remembered and she hopped from one rock to another near the end of it, over a small line of water running around them.
+The green grass field was as lush as she remembered and she hopped from one rock to another.
+Near the end of the path, a small line of water ran around them.
 She then stopped and waited.
 As the sun went down, the thin line of water grew.
 Her heart leaped when she saw the familiar river take place.
 She was so afraid she would not be able to get back.
 She turned her back to the river and the boat that was rapidly approaching.

 She climbed the many stairs going on a road she knew by heart, having gone back thousands of times in her head.
-The stands, filled with delicious food, went passed her without making her even slightly hungry.
+The stands, filled with delicious food, went past her without making her even slightly hungry.
 She wanted something else entirely.
-She reached the bridge that led to the Bath House, and the young man standing just over it.
+She reached the bridge that led to the Bath House, and the young man standing just past it.

-How she waited for this.
+How long she waited for this...
 She ran on the bridge.
 She threw herself in his arms.
 He hugged her close.
 She lifted her head and kissed him, for a very long time.
 She, at last, felt she was where she belonged.